kahofujita/bookshop-app-react-nodejs-mysql/README.md

 # bookshop-app-react-nodejs-mysql
-Develop Bookshop App using React.js, Node.js, and MySQL
+Bookshop App using React.js, Node.js, and MySQL